cloud-native-toolkit/terraform-gitops-cp-db2-schema/README.md

 # Starter kit for a Terraform GitOps module

-This is a Starter kit to help with the creation of Terraform modules.
-The basic structure of a Terraform module is fairly simple and consists of the following basic values:
+Module to provision a gitops repo with the resources to create users and schema on a provisioned DB2 in Cloud Pak for Data.

+The pre-requisite for the module is a secret created in the cluster that contains the connectivity information for the DB2 instance.
+For the module, the DB2 instance can be running inside the cluster or elsewhere.
+That information is provided to the module using several variables:

+- **namespace** - the namespace where the secret has been provisioned
-- README.md - provides a description of the module
+- **secret_name** - the name of the secret that has been provisioned in the cluster
+- **host_key** - the key that contains the host information in the secret
+- **port_key** - the key that contains the port information in the secret
-- main.tf - defines the logic for the module
+- **database_key** - the key that contains the database name information in the secret
-- variables.tf (optional) - defines the input variables for the module
+- **username_key** - the key that contains the username information in the secret
-- outputs.tf (optional) - defines the values that are output from the module
+- **password_key** - the key that contains the password information in the secret

-Beyond those files, any other content can be added and organized however you see fit.
-For example, you can add a `scripts/` directory that contains shell scripts executed by a `local-exec` `null_resource` in the terraform module.
-The contents will depend on what your module does and how it does it.

-## Instructions for creating a new module

-1. Update the title and description in the README to match the module you are creating
-2. Fill out the remaining sections in the README template as appropriate
-3. Implement your logic in the in the main.tf, variables.tf, and outputs.tf
-4. Use releases/tags to manage release versions of your module

 ## Software dependencies